 • hypothermia of the body;

-Various children may encounter such factors, but many children's organisms resist the viruses of this disease well.
+Various children may encounter similar factors, but many children's bodies resist the viruses of this disease well.

 A child is at risk for bronchiolitis if:

-• have chronic or congenital diseases of the heart and respiratory tract;
+• there are chronic or congenital diseases of the heart and respiratory tract;

 Types of bronchiolitis in children: signs of acute and obliterating forms of the disease